 Soft pretzels seem indulgent, both because yeast doughs take time to rise and cinema-style pretzels are smothered in butter, but soft pretzels are actually pretty easy to make and make pretty healthy treats for kids.

-These Soft Pretzels usually take me about 1 hour and a half from start to finish, with only about 20-30 minutes of that time constituting active preparation, which is easy enough to fit in even during a busy week.
-And, have fun--let the kids help shape their pretzels!
-Serve them with... mustard, hummus, peanut butter, or other tasty dips.
+These soft pretzels usually take me about 1 hour and a half from start to finish, with only about 20 to 30 minutes of that time constituting active preparation, which is easy enough to fit in even during a busy week.
+And, have fun–let the kids help shape their pretzels!
+Serve them with mustard, hummus, peanut butter, or other tasty dips.

 07 of 08

-Tofu Fingers are my favorite excuse to eat fried food, so although they're not the healthiest snack in the world, they're good.
-I tell you: they're good.
-And they're terrific for kids, who tend to eat them similarly to chicken fingers--dipping them in barbecue sauce, agave, mustard, or other condiment.
+Tofu Fingers are a great excuse to eat fried food, so although they're not the healthiest snack in the world, they're good.
+And they're terrific for kids, who tend to eat them like chicken fingers–dipping them in barbecue sauce, agave, mustard, or other condiments.

 08 of 08

 Vegan Bread Recipes

 Quick breads and yeast breads both are fair game when it comes to snacking; a warm, fresh loaf of bread sitting on the counter doesn't need an accompaniment–it's good on its own!
 But, of course, if you want to serve your bread with something special, serve it with a homemade spread like this Vegan Chocolate Hazelnut "Nutella" Spread that the kids will go wild for.